finanalyst/raku-pod-render/RenderPod.md

 # Rendering many Pod Sources
 A complete render strategy has to deal with multiple page components.

-The following sketches the use of the `Pod::To::HTML` class.
+The following sketches the use of the `Pod::To::HTML2` class.

 For example, suppose we want to render each POD source file as a separate html file, and combine the global page components separately.